 A: Diabetes is a major cause of chronic wounds.
 It can cause nerve damage (called neuropathy) and also peripheral arterial disease both of which can lead to wounds that won’t heal.
-Diabetes is also a growing health problem with over 9 percent of the population having this disease.
+Diabetes is also a growing health problem with over nine percent of the population having this disease.
 Just within a 30 mile radius of Amery, there are 21,000 people with diabetes.
-Statistically, we know that 25% of them will develop a chronic ulcer – that’s 5,200 people.
+Statistically, we know that 25 percent of them will develop a chronic ulcer – that’s 5,200 people.
 Fifteen percent of that 5,200 will experience an amputation, which means 788 people within 30 miles of Amery will experience an amputation due to diabetes.
 We want to prevent as many of those amputations as we can by healing the chronic ulcer as fast as possible.
 Don't wait; call (715) 268-0175

 Q: Why should I be concerned with foot health?

-A: The average person takes 10,000 steps each day which adds up to more than three million steps per year.
+A: The average American takes 3,000 to 5,000 steps each day which is almost two million steps per year.
 We rely on our feet a lot, but often take them for granted.
-People living with diabetes should be especially concerned with the health of their feet as 25percent of diabetics will develop a foot ulcer.
+People living with diabetes should be especially concerned with the health of their feet as 25 percent of diabetics will develop a foot ulcer.
 Potential damage caused by diabetes can impact the blood supply to our feet, cause nerve damage, and make it more difficult to fight off infection.
 Paying attention to the health of our feet is foundational to avoiding serious complications, even amputation.
-If you develop a foot ulcer, call the experts at (715) 268-0175

 Q: What is peripheral arterial disease and how does it affect wounds?